TimeTravelersHackMe/MaX-Development-Server/README.md

 3. Enter `bash <(curl -s https://raw.githubusercontent.com/TimeTravelersHackMe/Ubuntu-Development-Server-Setup/master/setup.sh)`
 4. Follow the prompts and prosper

+# Using NVM or RVM as a User Without Root Priveledges
+NVM and RVM are stored in /usr/local/.
+NPM, Node, and Ruby are all installed and available for all users.
+However, if a user without root priveledges wants to use a different version of NPM, node, or Ruby then they will have to either obtain root priveledges so they can access /usr/local files or they can change their NVM/RVM locations so that they reside in a folder that they have priveledges to.

+For NVM:

+For RVM:

 ## Benchmarks
 To come (after I include a benchmarking suite)